yitang/.emacs.d/docs/mu4e__email_client.rst

 The advantage of use Emacs as an email client:

-1. communication happens at the point where the content is genreated. as a statisician/programmer, most likely I need to mmunicate with numbers, table, graphs, or snippet.
-I could just copy these results from to email, do an quickly editing.
+1. communication happens at the point where the content is generated. as a statisician/programmer, most likely I need to communicate with numbers, table, graphs, or snippet.
+I could just copy these results from to email, do a quick editing.

 2. HTML email with CSS style.
-   I like to formate my email use headingline, fonts, and highlhgit the code, I used to be write a report in Word/LatEx and write an email with only onbe line, please see the attachment. which I don't like.
+   I like to format my email use headingline, fonts, and highlight the code, I used to be write a report in Word/LatEx and write an email with only one line, please see the attachment. which I don't like.

 3. search properly
-   I use search all the time, and this functionality is not working at all in outlkooik 2013, it also shows up random info (mail.app in osx did a great job).
+   I use search all the time, and this functionality is not working at all in outlook 2013, it also shows up random info (mail.app in osx did a great job).

 Disadvantage and the things it can't do:

 1. book Meeting/Appointment
-   I didn't aware that you can do it in emacs, and we need an iterative way to do.
-Outlook Schedule Asistant do a good job, it list agenda of all attendence, and I could spot oen time slot that suit for all or most people.
+   I am not aware if you can do it in emacs, and we need an iterative way to do.
+Outlook Schedule Asistant does a good job, it lists agenda of all attendence, and I could spot one time slot that suit for all or most people.

-2. don't expect me to reply immediately this is how does it works: 1. download the email from server, 2) index with head, body, attachment, user name etc. 3) Emacs talk to and show in GUI.
-I usually update the meail about 30 imnutes. but I helps me out of disrupts.
+2. don't expect me to reply immediately this is how it works: 1. download the email from server, 2) index with head, body, attachment, user name etc. 3) Emacs talk to and show in GUI.
+I usually update the email about 30 minutes. but it helps me out of disrupts.

 3. calendar